About us

 Group Fees

-At this time there is no event fee or annual group fee.
-But please consider making a small donation to offset the $300 annual Meetup fee, the $80 annual Ride with GPS fee, and the huge number of hours the organizer's use to research destinations, check for trail construction, parking, writing, answering member questions, etc. in lieu of doing their personal errands.
+At this time there is $8 annual membership to offset the $320 annual Meetup fee, the $80 annual Ride with GPS fee, and the huge number of hours the organizer's use to research destinations, check for trail construction, parking, writing, answering member questions, etc. in lieu of doing their personal errands.
+Excess funds will be donated to World Bike Fund, Bike MD and WABA.

 Volunteer organizers are needed